 The supply chain innovation meant new machinery, such as 3D-printed parts, and robot arms working together.
 Adidas thought they could outsmart the slow, traditional factories in Asia.

-Initially, the result was great.
+Initially, the results were great.
 The company launched shoes like the AM4 series, sneakers designed for specific cities.
-Each shoe matched local runners’ needs, like quick turns in busy city streets.
+Each shoe was designed to meet the needs of local runners, such as those who required quick turns in busy city streets.
 The Production time also dropped from 12 months to about 4 months.

-However, the Speedfactory was not immune to supply chain challenges, only this time, they were very expensive problems.
+However, the Speedfactory wasn’t immune to supply chain challenges; this time, the problems were very expensive.
 Adidas found that building shoes with robots wasn’t that simple.
-Each shoe needed many steps, like cutting, sewing, and bonding.
+Each shoe required many steps, such as cutting, sewing, and bonding.

 Changing a robot to make a different shoe design took time and money.